-Parents need to know that the illustrator of this book won the 2011 Caldecott Medal for best picture book, and it's easy to see why.
-Woodblock illustrations mix with mostly soft colors -- and a bright red balloon -- to lull readers into this gentle tale about the importance of kindness and taking care of others.
+Parents need to know that A Sick Day for Amos McGee, by Philip C. Stead and illustrated by Erin E Stead, won the 2011 Caldecott Medal for best picture book, and it's easy to see why.
+Woodblock illustrations in mostly soft colors -- and a bright red balloon -- draw readers into this gentle tale about the importance of kindness and taking care of others.
 Because Amos has spent so much time being a friend to the animals at the zoo, they are there for him when he needs them most.

 What's the story?

 When a kindly zoo keeper wakes up feeling sick, he must stay home.
 So, the animals he faithfully looks after decide to come to his house to take care of him -- and cheer him up.